ddushev/absrd-assignment/README.md

 3. Navigate to the project folder with `cd absrd-assignment`
 4. Run `npm install` to install dependencies
 5. Type `npm run dev` to start the app.
-6. Open the app at the address pointed out - most likely that would be <http://localhost:5173/>
+6. Open the app at the address pointed out in the terminal- most likely that would be <http://localhost:5173/>

 ## Technical stack